thingsboard/thingsboard.github.io/_includes/docs/user-guide/notifications.md

 #### New platform version

-This template is intended to notify tenants about the release of a new version of the Thingsboard platform.
+This template is intended to notify tenants about the release of a new version of the ThingsBoard platform.
 Only the system administrator can use this template.
 Available template parameters contain all parameters available for the [General](#general) template, plus:

   * *latestVersion* - the latest platform version available;